olsyy/Quizzler-iOS/README.md

 # 🧩 Quizzler
 This is a simple quiz-app with questions about Swift for beginners.
 There are two possible answers: true or false.
+There is a branch "multiple-choice" where you find app version with multiple answers.

 ## Description
 This application was created during ["The Complete iOS App Development Bootcamp"](https://www.udemy.com/course/ios-13-app-development-bootcamp/).
 Its layout was created from scratch.